mike309game/RmkTools/README.md

 `RmkDelocalise -h /game/dir` will recreate the game directory, but all files will have been renamed to a hash of themselves and the folder they reside in.
 This removes any locale dependencies to run the game without crashes, however obviously the game text will remain unchanged.

-`RmkDelocalise -uM /game/dir` will output the generated asset map without any warnings to unused files.
+`RmkDelocalise -duDM /game/dir` will output the generated asset map without any warnings of unused files or identical filenames.
 The resulting output is in a format that can be fed back to `-m`.
 This is useful for translating file names.

 If you wish to ship your game without locale dependence, but still wish for users to be able to view the original directory structure:

-`RmkDelocalise -uhR /game/dir > assetmap.txt`
+`RmkDelocalise -uDhM /game/dir > assetmap.txt`

 Then ship your game with `assetmap.txt`, and users can get the original directory structure by doing:

-`RmkDelocalise -u -m assetmap.txt /game/dir`
+`RmkDelocalise -uDr -m assetmap.txt /game/dir`

 ## TxtXyz